 No Tags Found!

-Respected All, Recently company asked one of the directors to resign on account lower business volume and economic crises due to covid19, director submitted resignation and asked to release immediately, the company accepted the resignation, sanctioned immediately & relieved him on the same day.
+Recently, the company asked one of the directors to resign due to lower business volume and economic crises caused by COVID-19.
+The director submitted his resignation and requested an immediate release, which the company accepted.
+The resignation was sanctioned and the director was relieved on the same day.

-During the discussion, management agreed to pay three months' notice pay in lieu of notice period with all indirect benefits as per appointment terms and conditions instead of serving the notice period.
-The company offered him a separation agreement wherein mentioned he should not disclose any confidential information to any outsider since he was leading key profile, however, he refused to sign but submitted an official resignation.
+During discussions, management agreed to pay three months' notice pay in lieu of the notice period, along with all indirect benefits as per the appointment terms and conditions, instead of requiring the director to serve the notice period.
+The company offered a separation agreement, stipulating that the director should not disclose any confidential information to outsiders, considering his key role.
+However, the director declined to sign the agreement but still submitted an official resignation.

-1. Should we release three months' notice pay at stretch or month on month till the time three months are not getting over?
+1. Should we release the three months' notice pay at once, or should it be paid on a monthly basis until the three months have elapsed?

-3. Is this the right way to continue the notice period without any assignment/work by seating at home.?
+3. Is it appropriate to continue the notice period without any assigned work, by staying at home?

 From India, Mumbai